leoking99-BIT/leoking99-BIT.github.io/index.md

   overlay_filter: 0.2 # same as adding an opacity of 0.5 to a black background
 ---
 ## About Me
-Hello!
-My name is Yu Zhang(张玉).
-I am a PhD candidate working under the supervision of Prof. Huiyan Chen in School of Mechanical Engineering at Beijing Institute of Technology.
+My name is Kai Liu (刘凯).
+I got my PhD from [IVRC](https://github.com/bit-ivrc)  of Beijing Institute of Technology.
-I was also a visiting student working under the supervision of [Prof. Steven L. Waslander](http://wavelab.uwaterloo.ca/?page_id=593) at [WAVELab](http://wavelab.uwaterloo.ca/) in University of Waterloo from 2015 to 2017.
+I was also a visiting student working under the supervision of [Prof. Umit Ozguner](https://car.osu.edu/people/ozguner.1) at [CAR](https://car.osu.edu/) in Ohio State University from 2015 to 2017.
 {: style="text-align: justify;"}

 My research interests cover the area of motion planning and control algorithms, simulation for autonomous cars.
 My focus is more about optimization-based and sampling-based motion planning algorithms subject to differential contraints.